August 20, 2023

 Navigating federal and state differences

-In short, Bray said that if federal laws are not intersecting with work operations in any way, the state law will govern the employer’s actions and policies.
+Schmidt said that if federal laws are not intersecting with work operations in any way, the state law will govern the employer’s actions and policies.
 Employers must understand and comply with the statutory regulations relating to marijuana use within the states in which they operate.

 Most states do not require employers to tolerate off-duty recreational marijuana use.
 However, some states are moving toward permitting legal off-duty marijuana use in some circumstances.

 The variation and inconsistency in laws regarding medical and recreational marijuana use in the workplace make it particularly difficult for employers operating in multiple states to establish company-wide policies and practices.
+Therefore, it's best for employers to consult an employment law or business attorney in their jurisdiction.

 Tips to create and enforce safety programs and policies